7 Reasons Why Adding Good Visuals in Your Presentations Drives Engagement

 3. Picking an event theme

-You need to get consensus on your party themes in office.
-You can say bohemian, but will everyone know what a bohemian theme entails?
+You need to get a consensus on your party themes in office.
+You can say bohemian, but will everyone know what a bohemian theme is?
 Send out polls with images of each theme and ask your colleagues to vote on them.

 2. Images simplify the message conveyed during your presentation